amith-ananthram/feelingblue/README.md

 # FeelingBlue: A Corpus for Understanding the Emotional Connotation of Color in Context (accepted at TACL 2022)

-Amith Ananthram, Olivia Winn, Smaranda Muresan (Columbia University)
+Authors: Amith Ananthram, Olivia Winn, Smaranda Muresan (Columbia University)

 ![FeelingBlue](fixtures/corpus_sample.png)